wonhwikim/alcohol-intervention/src/prompts.md

   - Tell the client to discuss unfinished topics in the next session
   - Summarize the key points discussed in the session
   - Thank the client for their time.
-- After the termination, you MUST add the following indicator '[SESSION TERMINATED]' at the end of your response.
+- After the termination, you MUST add the following indicator '[END-OF-SESSION]' at the end of your response.

 1. Start the interview by delivering a good structuring statement including the following elements: